What is DriverMaker Freeware?

 DriveMaker also assumes the target FTP server is fully standards compliant.
 Unfortunately, many FTP servers are not, such as some FTP servers embedded in many Linux powered NAS devices.
 Ideal FTP targets to be used with DriveMaker are Microsoft IIS7 or later, BackupChain FTP server, and the BackupChain Cloud Service.
 Note that BackupChain already includes DriveMaker Plus licenses (contact sales for details).

-DriveMaker is not meant to be used as a replacement for VPN, especially not in a multi-user environment.
+You can use DriveMaker in a VPN-like setting but DriveMaker is not meant to be used as a full replacement for VPN, especially not in a multi-user environment.
 FTP does not offer a way for files to be locked.
 In addition, FTP does not allow random file access, meaning that you cannot read from and write into files a specific points.
 Hence, you cannot use DriveMaker to run databases directly from storage and similar scenarios where random file access is required to occur in-place.

 Files are cached locally and uploaded in full when you finish editing.
 The same happens with directory contents for better performance.
 You won’t see immediately changes made by others if the other users are working on the same files or inside the same directory.

 DriveMaker is limited by FTP limitations as well as by the FTP server’s underlying file system.
-If the operating system at the FTP server side doesn’t support certain file names, lengths, or certain characters, DriveMaker will fail.
+If the operating system at the FTP server side doesn’t support certain file names, lengths, or certain characters, DriveMaker will not work properly with such files.
 NTFS supports unlimited file sizes and Unicode file name lengths of over 32,700 characters, whereas most other file systems do not.
 Use IIS7+ or BackupChain FTP server for best results.

 Random file access is not supported directly from storage, as mentioned above.
 Files are downloaded in full, kept in cache, and then uploaded when done.
 Also, while edits take place the file is not locked; hence, other users may delete or edit the file in the meantime before the edits are uploaded again.